ahmaazouzi/javawebnotes/README.md

 # Java Notes:
 ## Servlets:
 - The name of a servlet is s different from the servlet class.
 A servlet class can have multiple names and different urls.
-Imagine having a servlet class that implement the same logic for two different servlets that conntect to two different databases.
+Imagine having a servlet class that implement the same logic for two different servlets that connect to two different databases.
 Basically one servlet class can map to multiple servlet names and urls.
 - To configure a project to run on a local container like tomcat, right click tomcat on Servers in the bottom in eclipse (I know this is bad) and click on add/remove.
 - **Context params** get defined in the deployment descriptor `web.xml` and one can get them with
 ```java